sbutola007/iag_project/README.md

 # iag_project

-A dbt project for transforming and and build pipeline for StackOverflow dataset.
+A dbt project for transforming and build pipeline for StackOverflow dataset.
 This project organizes raw sources into staging models for transformation and finally the fact tables for aggregated records.

 ---